Rebels (album): Critical reception

 The album received mostly mixed reviews.
 Jason Birchmeier of AllMusic commented that the album's lead single, "Tu Amor", was "perfect for the project" due to its "simplicity" and "production".
 He also commented similarly about the tracks "Wanna Play" and "Cariño Mío" due to their "light yet trendy reggaeton production style."
 However, he ended his review by stating: "Unfortunately, the remainder of the 11 songs are mildly disappointing."

 Denise Sheppard, editorial reviewer on Amazon.com, went on to describe the album and gave a background commentary on RBD's success, yet stated: "Since most of RBD are TV veterans, it's safe to say that some are perhaps more gifted actors than they are singers (consider Dulce María's painful Britney-on-helium whine).
 Thankfully, the songwriting is left up to the pros who provide a consistent balance of teen-friendly top-40 pop, largely centered around two topics: love and the loss of love.
 "Tu Amor" and "My Philosophy" are two examples of straight-up boy-band style love songs with a Latin hue; the group occasionally brings in a somewhat gruff reggaeton sound ("Cariño Mío", "Wanna Play") which is where they shine the brightest.
 There is admittedly very little that is rebellious about RBD, but their devoted audience clearly loves them just the way they are."

-Users of the MSN Music online service, however, gave the album a very positive four-and-a-half star rating.
+MSN Music critics gave the album a low two-star rating.
+Jon Pareles of The New York Times published a mixed review, complaining that none of the music is rebellious, and only one song has a Latin beat.
+He noted that the songs are not written by the group, nor do they play the instruments.